varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 - You're ready

 **For now**, just understand:
-- Ã¢Å“â€¦ Shapes are movable patterns
+- ✦ Shapes are movable patterns
-- Ã¢Å“â€¦ Barre chords = shapes + bar
+- ✦ Barre chords = shapes + bar
-- Ã¢Å“â€¦ You're already learning what you need
+- ✦ You're already learning what you need

 **That's enough for Lesson 4!**